GrantBirki/borscht/README.md

 This project does not condone or support DDoS attacks of any kind.
 In many countries, DDoS attacks are considered illegal.

-The "borscht" project is strictly for educational purpose and security folks who are interested in learning more about DDoS attacks in light of current events.
+The "borscht" project is strictly for educational purposes and security folks who are interested in learning more about DDoS attacks in light of current events.

 ## What is "borscht"? 🥣